TASTE THE GRAIN-BOW:

 The absolute most important aspect of a bourbon’s production is the mash bill – the grain recipe that is used to give a bourbon its distinct flavor.
 By changing up the recipe, distillers can change the taste, texture, and character of the bourbon.

-We have discussed the sources of bourbon flavor in this previous article, but in terms of how different grain affect the flavor of bourbon, here is a quick recap:
+We’ve discussed the sources of bourbon flavor in the past, but in terms of how different grain affect the flavor of bourbon, here is a quick recap:

 Corn – Corn gives bourbon its distinct sweetness and provides the highest yield of alcohol per bushel of all the grains.